twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt12-08-ignorance-and-craving%zh.rst

 Therefore, someone has strong avijjā and without knowing, usually does unwholesome things.
 Someone with taṇhā usually does wholesome things.
 Instantly you do not clear about why taṇhā doing wholesome things.
 It will stay with the lower round of existences if done unwholesome things.

 The eight great hells to 120 small hells will be one’s own properties.
-With taṇhā and done wholesome things (dāna, sīla, etc.) are for the plenty of fortunes (and conveniences) in the next life and conveniences.
+With taṇhā and done wholesome things (dāna, sīla, etc.) are for the plenty of fortunes in the next life with conveniences.

 This is the water root of higher round of existence.
 As dukkha sacca both of them are not much different.
-It is ignorance (avijjā) to have not any knowledge about the four noble truths.
+It is ignorance (avijjā) which has no knowledge about the four noble truths.
 Taṇhā is craving for one’s khandha, properties and future lives.

 Avijjā encourages unwholesome dhammas (Sayadaw made some points of them in human life e.g., actions for livelihood.
 And he continued to explain some of the causes for making merits with taṇhā).
 This is the root of higher saṁsāra and not wanting to be free from vatta (round of existence).
 Therefore, without cutting off both of them (avijjā and taṇhā), it is wandering to and fro between upstream and downstream of higher and lower saṁsāra.
 Having affection for the next khandha, so that one does merits in this life; and asking helps for the blissful saṁsāra and not wanting to include freedom from the vatta.